Skip to Content

 Can you prevent glue ear?

 While it may not be possible to prevent all cases of glue ear in adults, certain measures can help reduce the risk.
-Such as managing allergic rhinitis or sinusitis through medications may help reduce inflammation and eustachian tube dysfunction.
+For example, managing allergic rhinitis or sinusitis through medications may help reduce inflammation and eustachian tube dysfunction.

 Smoking and exposure to secondhand smoke can increase the risk of respiratory infections and eustachian tube dysfunction.
 This is why avoiding smoking and secondhand smoke is advisable.